 2 Months Pregnant Ultrasound

-A 2 month pregnant belly, in theory, should not start enlarging yet.
-Take note that this is only theoretically because in some instances, this may not be the case.
-It is never unusual to experience a bloated stomach which may cause a swelling in your digestive tract.
+A 2-month pregnant belly, in theory, should not start enlarging yet.
+Take note that this is only theoretically because, in some instances, this may not be the case.
+It is not unusual to experience a bloated stomach which may cause swelling in your digestive tract.
 This may be occasioned by a change hormonal balance.
-The belly and the digestive organs are nearly in the same region of your body, so you might mistake this for the 2 month old fetus.
+The belly and the digestive organs are nearly in the same region of your body so you might mistake this for the 2-month-old fetus.

-A 2 month old fetus is safely fastened to the uterus and the placenta steadily forms.
-Remember, the fate and health of your tiny human being depends on this important organ.
+A 2-month-old fetus is safely fastened to the uterus and the placenta steadily forms.
+Remember, the fate and health of your tiny human being depend on this important organ.
 This small person has a size of about 1.5mm at two months.
 The size greatly grows to around 12-20 by the end of this second month.
 Tissues developed in the first month actually start turning into real organs.
-The small human being has a head, torso, limbs and ears.
+The small human being has a head, torso, limbs, and ears.
 The genitals take shape.
-Boys, for example start having rudiments of future spermatozoa or ovules in girls.
 You are carrying your future grandchildren too!
-Several crucial systems later develop including the respiratory, endocrine and even blood circulation and development of the digestive system starts forming.
+Several crucial systems later develop including the respiratory, endocrine, and even blood circulation and development of the digestive system starts forming.

 Tips for 2nd Month Pregnancy

 There cases where you may need an ambulance or visit a maternity welfare center.
-A nagging pain in the abdomen, excreta from the mammary glands or genitals, painful urination, extreme body temperatures, pronounced nausea with excessive vomiting and even bleeding.
-These are signs of danger or a miscarriage, be on the lookout!
+Pain in the abdomen, painful urination, extreme body temperatures, pronounced nausea with excessive vomiting, and even bleeding are signs of danger or a miscarriage.
+If you are experiencing any of these symptoms, it’s best to immediately consult with your doctor.
 Mothers with hyperandrogenism should be more careful during this period because it is usually dangerous for them.
 Always remember to visit a doctor or a specialist any time you witness some of these extreme